tomikcz987/ignite-mod-template-velocity/README.md

 *File names ignite.jar and velocity.jar can be changed without any problems according to you*
 ## Building mod
-Run Gradle `build` task or open command line and run command `./gradlew build` You can find compiled .jar file in build/libs/ and then copy it to mods folder on your Velocity server.
+Run Gradle `build` task or open command line and run command `./gradlew build`.
+You can find compiled .jar file in build/libs/ and then copy it to mods folder on your Velocity server.